 The adult dog vaccine used at Malvern Vet for distemper, hepatitis and parvo virus lasts for a full three years.
 This “C3” vaccine has been specifically tested and registered for use on a 3 yearly basis.
 Not all C3 vaccines last for 3 years.
-There is no vaccine available for the two most commonly occurring diseases – parainfluenza virus and bordetella brnchiseptica (which cause canine cough).
+There is no vaccine available for the two most commonly occurring diseases – parainfluenza virus and bordetella bronchoseptica (which cause canine cough).
 Our vets recommend using the triennial C3 vaccine every 3 years, and the parainfluenza/bordetalla vaccine annually.
 This is the best “C5” coverage available.

 New clients are welcome to a $20 discount off their first consultation or vaccination at Malvern Vet.
 Simply click the voucher to download and print, and bring it to your first appointment with us.